-In the pre-modern era, tailors used to suffer with this condition due to prolonged sitting in a cross-legged position, with subsequent pressure on the lateral aspect of the 5th metatarsal head against the floor.
+In the premodern era, tailors used to suffer with this condition due to prolonged sitting in a cross-legged position, leading to increased pressure on the lateral aspect of the 5th metatarsal head against the floor.

 - 1. Ajis A, Koti M, Maffulli N. Tailor's bunion: a review.
 The Journal of foot and ankle surgery : official publication of the American College of Foot and Ankle Surgeons.
 44 (3): 236-45. doi:10.1053/j.jfas.2005.02.005 - Pubmed